matrix-org/matrix-spec-proposals/proposals/3869-widgetapi-read-event-relations.md

 }
 ```

-The client SHOULD NOT modify the data of the request.
-The widget is responsible for producing valid
-events - the client MUST pass through any errors, such as permission errors, to the widget using the
-standard error response in the Widget API.
+If the widget doesn't have appropriate permission, or an error occurs anywhere along the send path,
+a standardized widget error response is returned.

 If the request was successful, the client sends the following response: